bangnvit/MVP-Architecture-Pattern/README.md

 # MVP-Architecture-Pattern

-CoffeeMVP is a simple sample Android application built with Kotlin, implementing the MVP architecture to display a product list.
+MVP-Architecture-Pattern is a simple sample Android application built with Kotlin, implementing the MVP architecture to display a product list.

 ## Demo